 Wash the lids and rings with warm, soapy water and set aside.

 Once the marmalade has reached 220 degrees and has stayed there for at least a minute, check the potential set by putting a small dab of the hot marmalade into the middle of a cold plate.
 Let it sit for a moment and then nudge it with your finger.
 If the surface wrinkles and seems firm, it is ready.
 If it is still quite runny, boil it for several additional minutes.

 Fill your jars (this recipe makes approximately 3 1/2 pints), leaving 1/4 inch of headspace.
 When they’re all filled, wipe the rims to remove any sticky residue, apply the lids and screw on the rims.
 Carefully lower the filled jars into the canning pot (don’t forget to put a rack in the pot).
-Process in a boiling water canner for five minutes (starting the time when the pot returns to a boil).
-When the five minutes are up, remove the jars from the pot and let them rest on a towel-lined counter top until the jars are completely cool.
+Process in a boiling water canner for ten minutes (starting the time when the pot returns to a boil).

 Here’s my serving suggestion: Spread spoonfuls on freshly baked scones, drink black tea with milk and sugar, and pretend you’re in Gosford Park.

 - 2 pink grapefruit

 - 6 cups of sugar

 - Wash and dry the fruit.
 Using a vegetable peeler, remove the zest from the fruit.
 Cut the zest strips into a fine confetti.
 Combine the zest in a pot with 6 cups of cold water.
 Bring to a boil, reduce temperature to medium high and simmer for half an hour.